 T H E T H R I L L O F T W I N E N G I N E F L I G H T !

 For many pilots the twin engine rating opens doors to a previously undiscovered side of aviation.
 The addition of a second engine allows a pilot to enter instrument conditions and to fly at night with extra confidence.
-This sense of security does not just come from having an extra power plant, but also from having two standard alternators and vacuum pumps, which are often unavailable on many singles.
+This sense of security does not just come from having an extra power plant, but also from having two standard alternators, which are often unavailable on many singles.

 M U L T I P R I V A T E & C O M M E R C I A L